 Tuition fees for degree programs in Norway may vary.
 However, in general, education at public universities is free for all students.
 To cover the rest of the costs, there’s plenty of scholarship opportunities.

 Language & Culture

-Lithuanian is one of two living Baltic languages spoken by approximately three million people as their mother tongue.
-Find out more about what the country offers in terms of language, culture, cuisine, and more!
+Find out more about what Norway offers in terms of language, culture, cuisine, and more!

 The deadlines to apply for the autumn semester at most universities are in June, however, international students are strongly advised to apply as early as possible and to leave time for sorting out the details.

-Ready to look at education in Lithuania?
-Use our search engine to find and compare top programs in Lithuania.
+Ready to look at education in Norway?
+Use our search engine to find and compare top programs in Norway.